 Despite evidence that some victims drove under the influence of drugs or alcohol, engaged in reckless driving, or were not wearing seat belts at the time of the accident, GM still settled many claims.

-If you have been injured by a defective product, contact the experienced attorneys at Pitman, Kalkhoff, Sicula & Dentice today for a free consultation to discuss your legal rights.
+If you have been injured by a defective product, contact a personal injury lawyer in Milwaukee at PKSD today for a free consultation to discuss your legal rights.
 Call 877-877-2228 or complete a Free Case Evaluation form.